maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/12-humbolt-county-registrar-of-voters/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-A facsimile of the ballot may be translated into Spanish and hanging on the wall at each polling place.
+A Spanish-language facsimile of the ballot may be hanging on the wall at each polling place.
 Call 707-445-7481 to double check.